 Another factor influencing the severity of a hangover is the type of drink you consume.
 Scientists believe dark drinks (e.g. red wine, brandy and whisky) contain more ‘congeners’ than their whiter counterparts (e.g. white wine, gin and vodka).
 Congeners are fermented by-products produced during brewing.
 The body converts congeners into toxins known as ‘formaldehyde’.
 Scientists believe this toxin causes hangover style symptoms.

-Carbonated alcoholic drinks are also thought to increase the symptoms of hangover.
-For instance Champagne contains lots of carbon dioxide.
+Carbonated alcoholic drinks are also thought to increase the symptoms of a hangover.
+For instance, Champagne contains lots of carbon dioxide.
 This increases the absorption of alcohol through the stomach and gut walls.
 Beer is also highly carbonated.
 If you drink beer and then drink spirits, scientists believe beer’s fizz increases the rate in which the spirit is absorbed into the bloodstream.